drshahizan/AI-Innovation/exercise/test3/harikushar/readme.md

 ## Universitas Padjadjaran

-Universitas Padjadjaran (Unpad) is a public university established on September 11, 1957, in Bandung, West Java ¹.
-Unpad has two main campuses, located in Bandung and Jatinangor.
-Unpad offers various educational programs, ranging from undergraduate to doctoral programs, in various faculties such as the Faculty of Law, Faculty of Economics and Business, Faculty of Medicine, Faculty of Mathematics and Natural Sciences, Faculty of Agriculture, Faculty of Dentistry, Faculty of Social and Political Sciences, Faculty of Humanities, Faculty of Psychology, Faculty of Animal Husbandry, Faculty of Communication Science, Faculty of Nursing, Faculty of Fisheries and Marine Sciences, Faculty of Agricultural Technology, and Faculty of Pharmacy ¹⁴.
-Unpad also has excellent centers such as the Center of SDGS, Center of ESS, FiNder, U-CoE, Digitalization and Development of Sundanese Culture, PUI-PT, Innovation of Pharmaceutical Services, and BUMN Center of Excellence ¹²³.
+Of course, here's the information about Universitas Padjadjaran (Unpad) formatted with icons:

+🏫 **Universitas Padjadjaran (Unpad)** is a public university established on September 11, 1957, in Bandung, West Java ¹.
+Unpad operates two main campuses, located in Bandung and Jatinangor.

+📚 Unpad offers various educational programs, ranging from undergraduate to doctoral levels, in various faculties:

+- 📜 Faculty of Law
+- 💼 Faculty of Economics and Business
+- 💉 Faculty of Medicine
+- 🔬 Faculty of Mathematics and Natural Sciences
+- 🌾 Faculty of Agriculture
+- 🦷 Faculty of Dentistry
+- 🌐 Faculty of Social and Political Sciences
+- 📖 Faculty of Humanities
+- 🧠 Faculty of Psychology
+- 🐄 Faculty of Animal Husbandry
+- 📡 Faculty of Communication Science
+- 👩‍⚕️ Faculty of Nursing
+- 🐟 Faculty of Fisheries and Marine Sciences
+- 🌾 Faculty of Agricultural Technology
+- 💊 Faculty of Pharmacy ¹⁴

+🏆 Additionally, Unpad hosts excellent centers such as:

+- 🌍 Center of SDGS
+- 📊 Center of ESS
+- 🔍 FiNder
+- 🏫 U-CoE
+- 🌄 Digitalization and Development of Sundanese Culture
+- 💡 PUI-PT
+- 💊 Innovation of Pharmaceutical Services
+- 🏢 BUMN Center of Excellence ¹²³

 ¹: [Universitas Padjadjaran](https://www.unpad.ac.id/)
 ²: [Lusi Epsilawati, Departemen Radiologi Kedokteran Gigi, Fakultas Kedokteran Gigi, Universitas Padjadjaran, Bandung, Indonesia, 40132 Staff References Bushberg JT, Seibert JA, Leidholdt EM, Boone JM.
 The essential physics of medical imaging, 3rd ed.
 Philadelphia, PA: Lippincott, Williams & Wilkins, 2012.](http://jurnal.pdgi.or.id/index.php/jrdi/article/view/445)